 Despite the potential benefits of establishing a new venture team with diverse functional knowledge, many new venture teams are homogenous with respect to functional background.
 Drawing upon theories of interpersonal attraction, I introduce an asymmetry in the partner preferences of entrepreneurs, who are attempting to assemble a venture team, and potential joiners, who are deciding whether or not to work with an entrepreneur.
 Using survey, audio, and archival data from a unique university incubator program and a cofounder networking event, I found that entrepreneurs initially solicit potential joiners who possess dissimilar functional knowledge.
 However, potential joiners are more likely to reject an invitation that comes from a functionally dissimilar entrepreneur, unless the potential joiner is aware of a shared social identity with a functionally dissimilar entrepreneur.
 In response to failure in enlisting a functionally dissimilar potential joiner, entrepreneurs are more likely to solicit functionally similar potential joiners.
 Ultimately, entrepreneurs who assemble a venture team that is functionally homogenous are rated less favorably by investors and raise less funding.

-Gray, S. M., Knight, A.P., & Baer, M. On the emergence of collective ownership in new creative teams.
-Organization Science (2nd invitation to revise and resubmit)
+Gray, S. M., Knight, A.P., & Baer, M. (In Press) On the emergence of collective ownership in new creative teams.
+Organization Science

 We develop and test a theoretical model that explains how collective psychological ownership—shared feelings of joint possession over something—emerges within new creative teams that were launched to advance one person’s (i.e., an originator’s) preconceived idea.
 Our model proposes that such teams face a unique challenge—an initial asymmetry in feelings of psychological ownership for the idea between the originator who conceived the idea and new team members who are beginning to work on the idea.
 We suggest that the originator can resolve this asymmetry and foster the emergence of collective psychological ownership by enacting two interpersonal behaviors—help seeking and territorial marking.
 These behaviors, we contend, build collective ownership by facilitating team identification and inhibiting team ownership conflict.
 Our model also proposes that collective ownership positively relates to the early success of new creative teams.
 The results of a quantitative study of 79 creative teams participating in an entrepreneurship competition provided general support for our predictions, but also suggested refinements as to how an originator’s behavior influences team dynamics.
 The findings of a subsequent qualitative investigation of 27 teams participating in a university startup launch course shed additional light on how collective ownership emerges in new creative teams launched to advance one person’s idea.

-Gray, S. M., Bunderson, J. S., Boumgarden, P., & Bechara, J. P. Engineering interaction: Structural change, dual identification, and the formation and maintenance of cross-unit ties.
-(2nd invitation to revise and resubmit at Personnel Psychology)
+Gray, S. M., Bunderson, J. S., Boumgarden, P., & Bechara, J. P. (In Press ) Engineering interaction: Structural change, locus of identification, and the formation and maintenance of cross-unit ties.
+Personnel Psychology

 Cross-unit ties – relationships that facilitate discretionary information sharing between